CPI – Consumer Prices Index

 When an employer becomes insolvent, its DB pension scheme enters an assessment period where we assess if the scheme has sufficient funding to buy-out benefits with an insurer.
 If there’s insufficient funding, the scheme will transfer into the PPF.
 While in PPF assessment, we exercise creditor rights in restructuring and insolvency negotiations on behalf of the scheme and the trustees remain responsible for the day-to-day running of the scheme, including paying members their pension.

 PoS – Probability of Success

-The probability of success (PoS) is the principle measure we use to measure our progress towards achieving our funding objective. to monitor our progress towards reaching our funding target which is to be self-sufficient by our funding horizon.
+The probability of success (PoS) is the principle measure we use to measure our progress towards achieving our funding objective which is to be self-sufficient by our funding horizon.

 RAA – Regulated Apportionment Arrangement

 A regulated apportionment arrangement (RAA) is a process where an otherwise insolvent employer is able to detach itself from its DB pension liabilities.
 While each RAA is unique, this will usually result in the scheme transferring into the PPF.

 Other scheme outcomes, although rare, could see schemes buy-out benefits with an insurer if it has sufficient assets to pay its members more than we do, and there has been situations where members have been offered the choice to transfer into a new scheme which offers benefits lower than those of the old scheme but higher than what we pay.
 Before any RAA is agreed, they must meet our published principles as well as criteria set out by The Pensions Regulator.